Our Guiding Forces

 Ramon Hill

 Board President Ramon Hill is a senior leader at a Technology Consulting firm with over 20 years of experience specializing in learning and development, talent growth, and organizational performance.
-He helps clients build productive work environments by aligning employee skills with role fit and fostering learning communities that empower individuals to identify, develop, and apply their strengths effectively.
-Beyond his consulting work, Ramon serves on the International Alumni Executive Council for the Indiana University Alumni Association, where he focuses on engaging alumni from historically marginalized communities.
+Ramon serves on the International Alumni Executive Council for the Indiana University Alumni Association, where he focuses on engaging alumni from historically marginalized communities.
 He holds a B.A. from North Carolina Central University and an M.S. from Indiana University – Bloomington.

 Joan Moorehead